infinite-gears/python-excercises/README.md

 5. Commit your changes and create a descriptive commit message.
 6. Push your changes to your forked repository.
 7. Create a pull request to merge your changes into this repository.

-Please ensure that your contributions align with the style and structure of the existing content.

-License
-This Python Exercises repository is licensed under the MIT License.
-You are free to use, modify, and distribute the content for personal or educational purposes.

-Happy coding, and enjoy improving your Python skills!
-"""